joe-taylor/postgres-jupyter-environment/README.md

 # Postgres Jupyter Environment

 This project uses Docker Compose to provide a preconfigured Jupyter notebook connected to an isolated postgresql database.
-This can be an effective way to explore relational data.
+This is an effective method of exploring relational data.

 ## Usage